-If you or a loved one has been seriously injured on someone's premises, contact a premises liability attorney at Greenberg & Ruby, LLP today. they understand the frustration and stress that can come from seeking compensation from a negligent property owner or manager.
-They can provide the representation and support in this time of need.
+If you or a loved one has been seriously injured on someone's premises, contact a premises liability attorney at Greenberg and Ruby today.
+They understand the frustration and stress that can come from seeking compensation from a negligent property owner or manager.
+They can provide representation and support during your time of need.